fkarg/fkarg.github.io/drafts/seven-habits.md

   (there is enough for everyone)
 - Win/Win training: clear objectives and criteria, as well as a path to them
-- "managers letter": acting person writes one page summary of thorough discussions with expectations, guidelines and resources + ? next performance plan/review discussion
+- "managers letter": acting person writes one page summary of thorough discussions with expectations, guidelines and resources + indicates when next performance review takes place
 - Basic consequences: financial, psychic, opportunity, responsibility
 - align reward system with goals and values in your mission statement
 - Win/Win: makes person accountable to perform and evaluate results and